 In other words, CT is one of the higher-order thinking skills that enable a person to make decisions and take appropriate actions [11].
 Therefore, CT skills are required in academics, the workplace, and society to achieve good academic performance and prosperous life in the future [22].
-As part of Higher Order Thinking (HOTs) and 21st-century skills, CT skills are essential, especially in education, because one of the ultimate goals of education is to produce critical thinkers [23], [24].
+As part of higher order thinking (HOTs) and 21st-century skills, CT skills are essential, especially in education, because one of the ultimate goals of education is to produce critical thinkers [23], [24].
 With today's world's quick interchange of information, critical thinking becomes even more crucial [25].

-Based on the research described we assume that CT skills are essential skills that students should have.
-The students need to practice their critical thinking skills to compete in the work environment and face the challenges of Industrial Revolution 4.0, including Society 5.0.
+Based on the research described, we assume that CT skills are essential skills that students should have.
+The students need to practice their critical thinking skills to compete in the work environment and face the challenges of industrial revolution 4.0, including society 5.0.
 Thus, improving students' CT skills are necessary not just at the level of primary and secondary school but also in higher education.
-Critical thinking skills are also closely related to Biology content and learning [26]-[30].
+Critical thinking skills are also closely related to biology content and learning [26]-[30].
 Chapman [31] noted that biology learning often has a conventional pattern of memorization strategies and feedback through exams.
 Addy et al. [23] also highlight that biology is more than just factual knowledge.
 Nevertheless, it requires a critical thinking process inside of mastering biology.
 Furthermore, developing critical thinking skills needed a basic understanding of the primary branches of science.

-As we know that Cell biology is part of the study of biology that deals with understanding concepts and student learning abilities [32], [33].
+As we know that cell biology is part of the study of biology that deals with understanding concepts and student learning abilities [32], [33].
 However, in reality, topics about cell biology are often considered problematic and thus low impact on students' CT skills or are at the level of low order thinking [33], [34].
 Learning about cell biology is often found in several misconceptions [35]-[37].
 Saputri et al. [15] conducted students' interviews explained that cell concepts are complex content to understand.
-Besides that, their National Exam (UN) result also shows that mastering cell concepts is still low rather than other content.
+Besides that, their national exam (UN) result also shows that mastering cell concepts is still low rather than other content.
 This is presumed that the learning process has not been optimal, significantly to enhance students' thinking skills.
-Whereas the topic of Cell is a fundamental concept to conceive Biology next level, and it relates with future trends in the 21st cent 3 y, and Cell concepts also become a necessity for application in everyday life [38].
+Whereas the topic of cell is a fundamental concept to conceive biology next level, and it relates with future trends in the 21st century, and cell concepts also become a necessity for application in everyday life [38].

-Based on the description above, learning about cells is material biology that has a lot to do with future trends in the 21st century and has become a critical necessity for everyday life.
-This study is preliminary research that focused on students' CT skills of the concepts about Structure and Function of Cell Membranes.
-In addition, the study's findings will become the basis for developing a product to evaluate Biology learning, especially Cell Biology content.
+Based on the description, learning about cells is material biology that has a lot to do with future trends in the 21st century and has become a critical necessity for everyday life.
+This study is preliminary research that focused on students' CT skills of the concepts about structure and function of cell membranes.
+In addition, the study's findings will become the basis for developing a product to evaluate biology learning, especially cell biology content.

-9 RESEARCH METHOD
+2. RESEARCH METHOD

-This research is a descriptive study that describes and provides an overview, explains the variables studied.
-This research was performed between December 2019 and February 2020 in two different universities (universities A and B).
+This was a descriptive performed between December 2019 and February 2020 in two different universities (universities A and B).
 A total of 107 students participated in this research.
-These can be divided into 105 students who filled the instrument test critical thinking skills with c14 y form, and two lecturers were interviewed about Cell and Molecular Biology that ongoing lesson.
+These can be divided into 105 students who filled the instrument test critical thinking skills with essay form, and two lecturers were interviewed about cell and molecular biology that ongoing lesson.
 The entire subject of research consists of 31 male students, with the rest 74 female students.
 Subjects were determined by purposive sampling.
-Using purposive sampling is that material Cell and Molecular Biology are taught in the 4th level semester, and not all departments of biology education combine that material lesson.
-Sometimes both of them are separated into lessons Cell Biology and lesson Molecular Biology.
+Using purposive sampling is that material cell and molecular biology are taught in the 4th level semester, and not all departments of biology education combine that material lesson.
+Sometimes both of them are separated into lessons cell biology and lesson molecular biology.